QingNZ/Graphlab/_pages/home.md

 - Graph theory and algorithms
 - Machine learning on graphs
-- Bridging between graph theory and machine learning
+- Bridging graph theory and machine learning
 - Graphs and logic

 <br>